vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 [^1]: Let's face it.
 It was demeaning but it wasn't a cavity search yet, so I guess the experience could have been far more degrading.

-I would like to appeal everyone to seriously consider the impact of one's treatment of fellow human beings as it is too easy to ignore the destructive impact that some of our actions and utterances have.
+I would like to remind everyone to seriously consider the impact of one's treatment of fellow human beings as it is too easy to ignore the destructive impact that some of our actions and utterances have.
 The world can use a lot more love and understanding -- especially if you have been appointed to